themorlan/openREM/docs/install_linux.rst

     $ sudo -u postgres createdb -T template1 -O openremuser -E 'UTF8' openremdb

-If you are migrating from another server, you could at this point create a template0 database to restore into.
+If you are migrating from another server, you could at this point create a ``template0`` database to restore into.
 See :ref:`restore-psql-linux` for details.

 Update the PostgreSQL client authentication configuration.
 Add the following line anywhere near the bottom of the file, for example in the gap before ``# DO NOT DISABLE`` or anywhere in the table that follows.
 The number of spaces between each word is not important (one or more).
+If you are not using PostgreSQL 14 then substitute the version number in the file path.

 .. code-block:: console

-    $ sudo nano /etc/postgresql/10/main/pg_hba.conf
+    $ sudo nano /etc/postgresql/14/main/pg_hba.conf

 .. code-block:: none